 In April 2006 the Company acquired all the outstanding shares of Sundance Digital, Inc. ("Sundance") for cash, net of cash acquired, of \$11.2 million plus transaction costs of \$0.2 million.
 In the second quarter of 2006, the Company performed a preliminary allocation of the purchase price to the net tangible and intangible assets of Sundance based on their fair values as of the consummation of the acquisition.
 The purchase price was allocated as follows: (\$4.0) million to net liabilities assumed, \$5.6 million to amortizable identifiable intangible assets and the remaining \$9.8 million to goodwill.
-During the remainder of 2006 and the first quarter of 2007, the Company continued its analysis of the fair values of certain assets and liabilities primarily related to accounts receivable reserves.
+During the remainder of 2006 and the first three months of 2007, the Company continued its analysis of the fair values of certain assets and liabilities primarily related to accounts receivable reserves.
 Accordingly, the Company recorded adjustments to these assets and liabilities resulting in a net increase of \$0.5 million in the value of the net liabilities assumed and a corresponding increase to goodwill.

-The amortizable identifiable intangible assets include developed technology valued at \$3.9 million, customer relationships valued at \$1.0 million, noncompetition agreements valued at \$0.4 million and trademarks and a trade name valued at \$0.3 million.
-Amortization expense for these intangibles totaled \$0.5 million for the three-month period ended March 31, 2007, and accumulated amortization was \$1.7 million at March 31, 2007.
+The amortizable identifiable intangible assets include developed technology valued at \$3.9 million, customer relationships valued at \$1.0 million, non-competition agreements valued at \$0.4 million and trademarks and a trade name valued at \$0.3 million.
+Amortization expense for these intangibles totaled \$0.5 million and \$0.4 million, respectively, for the three-month periods ended June 30, 2007 and 2006, and \$1.0 million and \$0.4 million, respectively, for the six-month periods ended June 30, 2007 and 2006.
+Accumulated amortization was \$2.2 million at June 30, 2007.